 Commuting Expense Deduction Eliminated

-How to Deal with These Tax Law Changes
+Get Help With These Tax Law Changes

 Portions of this law are in flux, and other portions are complex.
 Prepare for tax season by making sure you have excellent records and you can show a business purpose for any expenses.
 Then take everything to your tax professional.
-They have the latest regulations and can help make sure you aren't missing anything important.
+They have the latest changes to regulations and can help make sure you aren't missing anything important.